apache/druid/docs/operations/api-reference.md

 Returns the percentage of segments actually loaded in the cluster versus segments that should be loaded in the cluster for the given datasource over the given interval (or last 2 weeks if interval is not given).
 Setting forceMetadataRefresh to true will force the coordinator to poll latest segment metadata from the metadatastore. forceMetadataRefresh will be set to true if not given.
+If no used segments found for the given inputs, this API returns 100% as the value.

  * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?simple&forceMetadataRefresh={boolean}&interval={myInterval}`

 Returns the number of segments left to load until segments that should be loaded in the cluster are available for the given datasource over the given interval (or last 2 weeks if interval is not given).
 This does not include replication.
 Setting forceMetadataRefresh to true will force the coordinator to poll latest segment metadata from the metadatastore. forceMetadataRefresh will be set to true if not given.
+If no used segments found for the given inputs, this API returns 0 as the value.

 * `/druid/coordinator/v1/datasources/{dataSourceName}/loadstatus?full&forceMetadataRefresh={boolean}&interval={myInterval}`

 Returns the number of segments left to load in each tier until segments that should be loaded in the cluster are all available for the given datasource over the given interval (or last 2 weeks if interval is not given).
 This includes replication.
 Setting forceMetadataRefresh to true will force the coordinator to poll latest segment metadata from the metadatastore. forceMetadataRefresh will be set to true if not given.
+If no used segments found for the given inputs, this API returns empty map.

 #### Metadata store information